icholy/ttygif/README.md

 ttygif converts a ttyrec file into gif files.
-It's a stripped down version of ttyplay which called `import` on every frame.
+It's a stripped down version of ttyplay which calls `import` on every frame.

 **Installation:**